michaeI99/TCP-UDP_chat_client/README.md

-As of right now this is a basic TCP server

-It's a simple TCP server implementation in C that demonstrates fundamental socket programming concepts.
+As of right now this is a basic TCP server in C that demonstrates fundamental socket programming concepts.

 ### Current Functionality